Richard Ottinger: Return to U.S. House of Representatives (1975–1985)

-In 1972, he sought to return to his old congressional seat, but lost in a hotly contested election to the Republican incumbent Representative Peter A. Peyser.
-His comeback effort was successful in 1974, when he was elected to the House from a different district.
-He was re-elected to the four succeeding Congresses (in 1976, 1978, 1980, and 1982), retiring in 1985.
-He bolstered his reputation as a leading legislator by founding the bipartisan Environmental Study Conference (ESC) in the House of Representatives in 1975, which grew to a membership of over 150 Members in less than a year.
+Ottinger did not seek re-election in 1984.
+He bolstered his reputation as a leading legislator by founding the bipartisan Environmental Study Conference (ESC) in the House of Representatives in 1975, which grew to a membership of over 150 members in less than a year.

 Academic career

-After retiring from Congress, Ottinger became a professor at the Elisabeth Haub School of Law at Pace University, founding an environmental law program there, and served as the law school dean from 1994 to 1999.
-Upon retirement, he served as Dean Emeritus.
+After retiring from Congress, Ottinger became a professor at the Elisabeth Haub School of Law at Pace University.
+He founded an environmental law program there and served as the law school dean from 1995 to 1999.
+He was named dean emeritus of the law school following his retirement.

+Personal life and death

+Ottinger was Jewish.
+Ottinger was hospitalized on January 30, 2026, undergoing surgery for an intracerebral hemorrhage.
+He spent his final days in palliative care at his home in Mamaroneck, New York, until his death on February 16, 2026, at the age of 97.
+He was survived by his wife, June (née Godfrey), whom he had married in 1987, as well as four children and 10 grandchildren.